 1. Reboot your devices regularly

-If the IoT device starts to become slow or inoperable, it may mean that viruses are present.
-Some malware is stored in memory and can be easily removed by a device reboot, that is, by turning the device off and on.
+If the IoT device starts to become slow or inoperable, it may mean that malware is present.
+Some malware is stored only in memory and can be easily removed by a device reboot, that is, by turning the device off and on.
 If the device continues to be slow or inoperable after a reboot, try a factory reset.
 Be aware that implementing a factory reset may wipe your user data and personalised settings.

 2. Apply regular updates

 Some devices apply updates automatically.
 For those that don’t, regularly check with the manufacturer and apply updates when they become available.
-When updates are no longer available on your device, consider upgrading to a newer device where updates are available.
+When updates are no longer available on your device, consider upgrading to a newer device that still receives updates.

-Devices that don’t have access to security updates will not be protected if new vulnerabilities are discovered, and these devices may become a risk to your network, your privacy and your data.
+Devices that don’t have access to security updates will not be protected if new vulnerabilities are discovered.
+These devices may become a risk to your network, your privacy and your data.

 Disposing of a device (by discarding or selling it) may give other people easy access to your personal information or data.